 Birdwatching Tour in the Galápagos Island, Cloud Forest & Andes

-A 15-Day Birding Galápagos, Cloud Forest and Andes Wildlife Tour are moderately paced available on request offer a special escorted group trip to Ecuador and Galapagos that will be led by Think Galapagos co-founder and leading Galapagos specialist Santiago Bejarano.
+A 15-Day Birding Galápagos, Cloud Forest and Andes Wildlife Tour are moderately paced available on request offer a special escorted group trip to Ecuador and Galapagos that will be led by us who is the co-founder and leading Galapagos specialist Santiago Bejarano.
 For up to a maximum of 15 guests, this birdwatching tours is oriented towards people who want to observe, experience and learn as much as possible about Ecuador and the Galapagos Islands.

 Your tour leader

 Santiago has worked in the Galapagos Islands since 1992, a wildlife photographer and conservationist he is a member of the board of directors at the Charles Darwin Research Station in there.
-During his time working as a Galapagos National Park guide he was the naturalist selected for the Smithsonian Institute trip to the islands, The New York Natural History Museum Galapagos trip and the Royal Botanic Gardens, Kew to name but a few.
+During his time working as National Park guide he was the naturalist selected for the Smithsonian Institute trip to the islands, The New York Natural History Museum Galapagos trip and the Royal Botanic Gardens, Kew to name but a few.
 Santiago will be joined throughout the trip by top local naturalists, offering unparalleled levels of service.

 Where you will visit

 Your 15-day Birding in the Galapagos, Cloud Forest & Andes Adventure will start with a short visit to Quito, a UNESCO World Heritage site thanks to its beautiful colonial architecture before you head down to the cloud forest area of Mindo.

 The forests here are home to some of the best and easiest birding in the world that will thrill both the experienced and novice birder alike!
 The lodge we stay at sits in its own 420-hectare reserve and boasts some 9000 plant species and 322 bird species recorded in the valley close to the lodge.